 We've seen other inventive desserts and meals created by the Amish during times of scarcity.
 Check out these other Amish recipes from the Great Depression.

-Just mix all of the ingredients together in a bowl and pour into a pie crust like the photo shows.
+Just mix all of the ingredients together in a bowl and pour into a pie crust.
 I cheated and used a pre-made crust because time was a factor, but you can use our easy "pat-a-pan" pie crust recipe.
+Really, the pat-a-pan doesn't take but a few minutes to make and it's good.
 I like all my stuff (I'm weird) well-done, so I baked this pie a few minutes longer than necessary.
 But you get a nice, golden pie.
 See my slice at the bottom.
 You really do get a great taste of what authentic Amish baking was like at its most ingenious and a sense of the culinary sparsity in the early days of their culture.

 Amish Vinegar Pie

 - ½ cup (1 stick) butter, softened

-- 1¼ cups sugar
+- 1 ¼ cups sugar